 The Company and Weichai executed a strategic collaboration agreement (the "Collaboration Agreement") in March 2017, in order to achieve their respective strategic objectives and enhance the strategic cooperation alliance to share experiences, expertise and resources.
-Among other things, the Collaboration Agreement established a joint steering committee, permitted Weichai to second a limited number of certain technical, marketing, sales, procurement and finance personnel to work at the Company and established several collaborations related to stationary natural-gas applications and Weichai diesel engines.
+Among other things, the Collaboration Agreement established a joint steering committee, permitted Weichai to select a limited number of certain technical, marketing, sales, procurement and finance personnel to work at the Company and established several collaborations related to stationary natural-gas applications and Weichai diesel engines.
 The Collaboration Agreement provided for the steering committee to create various sub-committees with operating roles and otherwise governs the treatment of intellectual property of parties prior to the collaboration and the intellectual property developed during the collaboration.
 The Collaboration Agreement is set to expire in March 2023.

 The Company evaluates whether an arrangement is a collaborative arrangement at its inception based on the facts and circumstances specific to the arrangement.
 The Company also reevaluates whether an arrangement qualifies or continues to qualify as a collaborative arrangement whenever there is a change in either the roles of the participants or the participants' exposure to significant risks and rewards dependent on the ultimate commercial success of the endeavor.
 For those collaborative arrangements where it is determined that the Company is the principal participant, costs incurred, and revenue generated from third parties are recorded on a gross basis in the financial statements.
-For the three months ended March 31, 2022 and 2021, the Company's sales to Weichai were immaterial in all periods.
-Purchases of inventory from Weichai were \$4.3 million and \$3.1 million for the three months ended March 31, 2022 and 2021, respectively.
-As of March 31, 2022 and December 31, 2021, the Company had immaterial receivables from Weichai and outstanding accounts payables to Weichai of \$16.8 million and \$12.5 million, respectively.
+For the three and six months ended June 30, 2022 and 2021, the Company's sales to Weichai were immaterial in all periods.
+Purchases of inventory from Weichai were \$2.9 million and \$7.1 million for the three and six months ended June 30, 2022, respectively.
+Purchases of inventory from Weichai were \$3.7 million and \$6.7 million for the three and six months ended June 30, 2021, respectively.
+As of June 30, 2022 and December 31, 2021, the Company had \$1.0 million and immaterial receivables from Weichai, respectively and outstanding accounts payables to Weichai of \$19.6 million and \$12.5 million, respectively.

-In January 2022, PSI and Baudouin, a subsidiary of Weichai, entered into an international distribution and sales agreement which enables Baudouin to bring PSI's power systems line of products into the European, Middle Eastern, and African markets.
+In January 2022, PSI and Société Internationale des Moteurs Baudouin, a subsidiary of Weichai, entered into an international distribution and sales agreement which enables Baudouin to bring PSI's power systems line of products into the European, Middle Eastern, and African markets.
 In addition to sales, Baudouin will manage service, support, warranty claims, and technical requests.